 Recommended by Noel from This Hawaii Life

-While visiting Miami, I was able to do a cool food tour in the South Beach area that is run by The Miami Culinary Tour.
+While visiting Miami, I was able to do a cool food tour in the South Beach area that The Miami Culinary Tour runs.

-I loved the diversity of the visits from organic and locally grown or made, trendy and Latin influence cuisine from the region that made this one of the tastiest food tours that I’ve done in the US.
+I loved the diversity of the visits from organic and locally grown or made, trendy and Latin influence cuisine from the region, making this one of the tastiest food tours I’ve done in the US.

-Not only is the food visits delicious but the wonderful historic and architectural tributes to visiting South Beach is fun with tours of the Ocean Drive and Art Deco influence that predominate in this area and is highlighted on the tour itself.
+Not only is the food visits delicious, but the wonderful historical and architectural tributes to visiting South Beach is fun with tours of the Ocean Drive and Art Deco influence that predominate in this area and is highlighted on tour itself.

-It’s a fantastic experience when you combine a tour of a local area, historic details and also tasting some unique and delicious foods from restaurants and specialty food vendors that is not so easy to discover.
+It’s a fantastic experience when you combine a tour of a local area, historical details, and tasting some unique and delicious foods from restaurants and specialty food vendors that are not so easy to discover.

 You definitely will get your money’s worth with The Miami Culinary Tour and will leave satisfied eating your way through all the delicious South Beach venues on this curated foodie tour.